 - Your PayPal transfer might attract an additional currency conversion fee.

 You can register with PayPal or OFX in a matter of minutes.
 Once the company you sign up with verifies your details, you can start transferring funds.
 If you want website access in a foreign language, this PayPal vs. OFX comparison favors the former.

-- The OFX Group operates dedicated websites for the U.S., the UK, Canada, and New Zealand.
+- The OFX Group operated dedicated websites for the U.S., the UK, Canada, and New Zealand.

 - The websites include USForex, UKForex, CanadianForex, and NZForex.
-The transitioning of these websites to the global OFX website is underway.
+The transitioning of these websites to the global OFX website is now complete.

 - OFX forward contracts and target rate orders can prove to be beneficial if you are transferring large sums.